xaviershay/licross/README.md

 * Write lens out by hand rather than use template haskell.
 No particular reason, just want to try it to see how painful it is.
 * `hindent` everything.
-* Separate imports by source package.
+* Label imports with source package.